EolnMsuk/AntiDarkSword-rootful/README.md

 * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific apps or background tasks.

 > [!WARNING]
-> **Even Level 1 disables email and text previews of files.** You have to hold the file down and save it to the Files app to view it.
+> **Remove any apps you want secured from Roothide's Blacklist app.** This allows the tweak to filter that app.
 >
+> **Level 1 disables email and text previews of files.** You have to hold the file down and save it to the Files app to view it.
+>
-> **Enabling Level 3** restricts critical background daemons (like `imagent` and `mediaserverd`) and may break media playback.
-Only enable this level if you understand how to disable it if any issues arise.
+> **Level 3 restricts critical background daemons.**  `imagent` and `mediaserverd` filtering may break media playback in some apps.

 ## 🛑 Mitigated Exploits